redis/redis-doc/commands/zdiffstore.md

-Computes the difference between the first and all successive input sorted sets and stores the result in `destination`.
-The total number of input keys is specified by `numkeys`.
+Computes the difference between the first and all successive input sorted sets and stores the result in _destination_.
+The total number of input keys is specified by the _numkeys_ argument.

-Keys that do not exist are considered to be empty sets.
+Keys that don't exist are considered to be empty sorted sets.

-If `destination` already exists, it is overwritten.
+If _destination_ already exists, it is overwritten.

 @return

-@integer-reply: the number of elements in the resulting sorted set at `destination`.
+@integer-reply: the number of members in the resulting sorted set at _destination_.

 @examples